 On January 5, 2017, Governor Phil Scott's first day in office, he established the Program to Improve Vermont Outcomes Together (PIVOT) in E.O.
 17-04, as part of his Government Modernization and Efficiency plan.
-PIVOT combines the use of two performance improvement methodologies, Results-Based Accountability (RBA) and the Lean, into a unified effort focused on the Governor's three primary strategic Outcomes: Growing the Economy; Making Vermont Affordable; and Protecting the Vulnerable.
+PIVOT combines the use of two performance improvement methodologies, Outcomes Based improvement and Lean process improvement, into a unified effort focused on the Governor's three primary strategic Outcomes: Growing the Economy; Making Vermont Affordable; and Protecting the Vulnerable.
 RBA has been in use by the Agency of Human Services for several years and, and more broadly across state government as of result of the Legislature's passage of 2014 Act 186.
 [Click here for a current list of: Population-Level Outcomes and Indicators].
-Lean has been used for the last few years in the Department of Environmental Conservation and more recently in the Agency of Transportation.
-However, use of both methodologies lacked two key elements: an executive mandate; and a strategic focus.
+Previous use of both methodologies lacked two key elements: an executive mandate; and a strategic focus.
 In establishing PIVOT, Governor Scott has provided both the mandate and the strategic focus for all continuous improvement efforts.

-The State's Chief Performance Officer (CPO) is charged with overseeing the implementation of PIVOT.
-PIVOT will leverage and align with the strategic Outcomes and Indicators enacted by the Legislative.
-The goal of PIVOT is to change how we view the business of state government from traditional individual "silos" of Agencies, Departments, Divisions and appropriations to a more holistic view of a unified service system.
+The State's Chief Performance Officer (CPO) is charged with overseeing the implementation of continuous improvement (CI) will leverage and align with the strategic Outcomes and Indicators enacted by the Legislative.
+The goal of CI is to change how we view the business of state government from traditional individual "silos" of Agencies, Departments, Divisions and appropriations to a more holistic view of a unified service system.

 What Services do we provide (Service Domains)?
 How do we deliver those Services (Programs)?
 What does it take to manage Programs (activities and processes)?

 Based on this overview, the resulting 5-Year Strategic Plan focuses on goals which "moves the needle" on indicators informing our strategic outcomes, as well as tracking and reporting on the achievement of our strategic goals.
 A statewide Strategic Plan and Dashboard are key goals for PIVOT.
 Looking forward, we are studying how to move from our traditional "last year plus" incremental budget to a more informative Outcomes and Programmatic Performance Budget model.